Teaching Policy

 Tuition

-Monthly tuition, meaning the entire month's payment, is due at the first scheduled lesson of the month.
-If payment is made after the first lesson, a $15 late fee will be incurred.
-Payment can be made by check (please write it to “Felicia Voght”), cash, or through Venmo or Google Wallet.
+Monthly tuition, meaning the entire month's payment, is due by the 7th of the month.
+If payment is made after the 7th, a $15 late fee will be incurred.
+Payment can be made by check (please write it to “Felicia Voght”), cash, or through Venmo (@FeliciaVoght).
 There will be a $25 fee for returned checks.
+Students may choose to pay for multiple months.

 Payment amounts will be posted to each student file prior to the beginning of each term (Spring, Fall, and Summer) and updated monthly.
-Tuition includes weekly individual lessons and masterclasses (potentially one per month) as well as a monthly $5 fee to cover studio recitals (usually two per year) and studio incentives.
+Tuition includes weekly individual lessons and group classes (usually one per month) as well as a monthly $10 fee to cover studio recitals (usually two per year) and online costs.

 Leaving the Studio